-At Alma Park we use a systematic teaching of phonics to support children in learning to read and write.
-As children progress in their phonic knowledge children will move on from learning letters and the sounds that they make, to using and applying this knowledge to read and write words, then into reading and writing sentences.
-We give the children the opportunity to use and apply their phonic learning through games and activities so that they then use this in their independent reading and writing work.
+The teaching of Phonics supports children in learning to read and write.
+As children progress in their phonic knowledge, they will move on from learning letters and the sounds that they make, to using and applying this knowledge to read and write words, then into reading and writing sentences.
+We give the children the opportunity to use and apply their phonic learning through speaking, listening, games and activities so that they then use this in their independent reading and writing work.

 At Alma Park we follow the ‘Letters and Sounds’ document.